What we learned: Weber unhappy with officiating

 On the flip side, the Red Raiders were also without starting wing Kevin McCullar.
 On a team that lacks a true point guard, McCullar has been given the keys to run the offense a bunch this season.

-Nowell’s return for the final regular season of the game on Saturday is in question.
+Nowell’s return for the final regular season conference game on Saturday is in question.